 “Fascism itself was not National Socialism, contrarily to what so many haters of both seem to think.
 It was a political — and economical — system; not a more-than-political creed; and it inspired a Movement of practical and immediate — of time-bound — significance, not one of cosmic scope.” – Savitri Devi

 By fascism, we refer to autocracy that overtly uses statism over economy, media and other national apparatus to unite and energize society.
 It is symbolized by the ancient Roman fasces that celebrates the principle of strength through unity, in the sense that a bundle of rods is much more difficult to break than single rods.
 Indeed, a strong argument could be made that the principal example of fascism should be not Mussolini’s Italy, but ancient Rome itself, as Rudolf Hess alludes: “In a difficult time the Romans gave full power to a young and capable leader — and the Romans knew something about governing!
 They knew that “men make history.””
-Mussolini’s Italy is a good example of fascism in the modern world on account of its revival of this Roman symbol to rapidly bring together what was before Mussolini’s time a deeply divided society.
+Mussolini’s Italy is a good example of fascism in the modern world on account of its revival of this Roman symbol to rapidly bring together what was before Mussolini’s time a deeply divided society, though it should be noted that Mussolini was not opposed to democracy on a fundamental level, given his own words: “Fascism is an autocracy on the road to democracy.”
 North Korea’s Juche (meaning “Integralism”) system is a good example of a present-day fascist system in practice, though it does not call itself such.
 Nevertheless, fascists (especially those who call themselves such) by definition should be essentially Roman in outlook.

 Thus, contrary to antifa/mainstream media labelling, racist far-right groups which create not unification but division in society along ethnic or religious lines are not authentically fascist at all, but its utter opposite.
 They are about splitting the rods into many sub-bundles and then whacking one sub-bundle against the other until almost all the rods are broken.
 We should refer to them as pseudo-fascist, as contrary to authentic fascism as neo-Nazism is contrary to authentic National Socialism.
 No far-rightist would say what Mussolini said: “Nothing will ever make me believe that biologically pure races can be shown to exist today.… National pride has no need of the delirium of race.”
 It is Mussolini’s view which echoes the Roman outlook, whereas the far-right view comes not from Roman civilization but from Western civilization, hence it would be more accurate for far-rightists to call themselves falangists after the heraldry of racists/Islamophobes Ferdinand II of Aragon and Isabella I of Castile.
 (Falangism was the ideology of Spain under Francisco Franco (Jew).
 After his first meeting with Franco, who was openly pro-Jewish, Hitler told Mussolini that he would rather spend the same amount of time having his teeth pulled out by his dentist than meet Franco again.)
 Mussolini was not Islamophobic at all: not only were Muslims allowed to join the PNF, but he especially created the AML (Muslim Association of the Lictor) in order to encourage them to do so.
 As such, we support any and all efforts by authentic (ie. non-racist, non-Islamophobic) fascists to reclaim the fasces - a symbol of unification - from pseudo-fascists in the same way that we authentic National Socialists are reclaiming the swastika - a symbol of nobility - from neo-Nazis.